1987–88 Primera División de El Salvador

-The 1987–88 Primera División de Fútbol Profesional season is the 37th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
+The 1987–88 Primera División de El Salvador was the 37th tournament of El Salvador's Primera División since its establishment of the National League system in 1948.
 The tournament was scheduled to end in December 1988.
 Aguila were crowned champions without the need of playing a final, as they were the best team in the regular and championship round.